-Joe Biden vs. Bernie Sanders: Second Debate Puts Rivals on Full Display
+Joe Biden v.
+Bernie Sanders: Second Debate Puts Rivals on Full Display

 There were few direct attacks between Sanders and Biden, but their divergent paths to the same goal reflect the two dominant Democratic strategies for victory.
 As might be expected, the attacks on the biggest opponent not in the room were the sharpest and most frequent.

-“The American people understand that Trump is a phoney, a pathological liar and a racist and he lied to his people during his campaign,” Sanders said. :We beat Trump by exposing him for the fraud that he is.”
+“The American people understand that Trump is a phoney, a pathological liar and a racist and he lied to his people during his campaign,” Sanders said.
+“We beat Trump by exposing him for the fraud that he is.”

 Biden, given the final closing statement of the night, implored the nation to unify against a near existential crisis.

 “I think it’s important we restore the soul of this nation,” Biden said.
 “This president has ripped it out.”
 In terms of total time on the mic, Biden won the evening, topping all candidates with 13:19 of speaking time while Sanders came in third (10:58), behind Harris (12:19).

 More must-read stories from Fortune: